kannix68/advent_of_code_2016/README.md

 Perl means a perl 5 standard distribution, tested using perl v5.18.2 on Mac OS X.

+### python
+Python means a python 2.7 standard distribution, tested using python 2.7.12 in a homebrew environment on Mac OS X.

 ### ruby
 Ruby means a ruby 2.3 standard distribution (MRI), tested using ruby v2.3.1 in a rvm environment on Mac OS X.